Godin/test-github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "🐞 Bug report"
+name: '🐞 Bug report'
-about: Report a bug in JaCoCo
+about: 'Report a bug in the JaCoCo'
 title: ''
 labels: 'type: bug :bug:'
 assignees: ''